42+ Years of Serving Injured Workers in Pennsylvania

 Musculoskeletal injuries can happen to workers in any industry.
 Construction, warehouse, health-care, and office workers are just some people who are at risk of work-related musculoskeletal injuries.
 According to the Bureau of Labor Statistics (BLS), these types of injuries accounted for approximately one-third of all worker injury and illness cases.
-The Philadelphia workers’ compensation lawyers at Larry Pitt & Associates, P.C. have been committed to helping those with workplace injuries, including musculoskeletal disorders (MSDs), for over 35 years.
+The experienced workers’ compensation lawyers at Larry Pitt & Associates, P.C. have been committed to helping those with workplace injuries, including musculoskeletal disorders (MSDs), for more than 40 years.

 What Are Musculoskeletal Disorders?